 Congratulations!
-Your selection of a 2004 Honda Accord was a wise investment.
+Your selection of a 2007 Honda Accord was a wise investment.
 It will give you years of driving pleasure.

-One of the best ways to enhance the enjoyment of your new Honda is to read this manual.
+One of the best ways to enhance the enjoyment of your new vehicle is to read this manual.
 In it, you will learn how to operate its driving controls and convenience items.
 Afterwards, keep this owner's manual in your vehicle so you can refer to it at any time.

-Several warranties protect your new Honda.
+Several warranties protect your new vehicle.
 Read the warranty booklet thoroughly so you understand the coverages and are aware of your rights and responsibilities.

-Maintaining your vehicle according to the schedules given in this manual helps to keep your driving trouble-free while it preserves your investment.
-When your vehicle needs maintenance, keep in mind that your Honda dealer's staff is specially trained in servicing the many systems unique to your Honda.
-Your Honda dealer is dedicated to your satisfaction and will be pleased to answer any questions and concerns.
+Maintaining your vehicle according to the maintenance minder shown in the instrument panel helps to keep your driving trouble-free while it preserves your investment.
+When your vehicle needs maintenance, keep in mind that your dealer's staff is specially trained in servicing the many systems unique to your vehicle.
+Your dealer is dedicated to your satisfaction and will be pleased to answer any questions and concerns.